Pika Review 2026: Is It Worth It?

 Pros

-- +Intuitive, clean interface that makes AI video generation accessible to beginners
+- +Intuitive, Discord-inspired interface that makes AI video generation feel like a social, collaborative process rather than a technical chore.

 Cons